 How to start an eBay business

-Want a cyber success?
-Read our step-by-step guide to becoming an eBay entrepreneur
+Could starting an eBay business lead to cyber success?
+Get started with the Startups' step-by-step guide to becoming an eBay entrepreneur

 Internet auction website eBay is one of the biggest retail phenomena of our time.
 The opportunities offered by an eBay business stretch way beyond the chance to sell unwanted bric-a-brac, or discarded Christmas presents.

 eBay was started by Pierre Omidyar in September 1995 as a result of his wife's desire to add to her collection of sweet dispensers; not even in his wildest dreams could Omidyar have predicted how far his venture would go.
 The simplicity of setting up on eBay has persuaded millions of people who would never previously have considered going into business to start out for themselves, and millions more have established healthy second incomes by buying items and selling them online for profit.
 According to statistics released in June 2011, eBay had 96 million active users and 233 million customers worldwide.

 As any user will know, eBay features just about everything for sale, from the weird and wonderful to the plain and practical.
 With thousands of UK customers looking for an eBay bargain every day, it's unsurprising that many entrepreneurs have decided to take advantage and use the website to generate a full-time eBay business.
 An independent trade body, the Professional eBay Sellers Alliance, or PESA, has been set up exclusively for these people; PESA claims its members' total sales amount to over $400m a year.